 Life Insurance Definitions

-Life insurance and the relating terminology can be confusing, so we have put together a list of definitions to help you gain a better understanding on life insurance before you buy a policy.
+Life insurance and the related terminology can be confusing, so we’ve put together a list of definitions to help you gain a better understanding of life insurance before you buy a policy.

 Accelerated Death Benefit Rider

-An accelerated death benefit rider is a additional coverage option that will pay out part of the overall death benefit in the event that the insured is diagnosed to be terminally ill.
-These riders require submission of medical records and physician statements stating that the condition is terminal.
-The amount paid out can be up to 80% of the face value of the policy and often has a separate fee added into the premium of the policy you choose.
+An accelerated death benefit rider is an additional coverage option that will pay out part of the overall death benefit if the insured receives a diagnosis of a terminal illness.
+These riders require submission of medical records and physician statements attesting that the condition is terminal.
+The amount paid out can be up to 80% of the face value of the policy.
+Often, there’s a separate fee added to the premium of the policy for this rider.

 Accidental Death and Dismemberment Rider

-An Accidental Death and Dismemberment Rider (AD&D) is an optional additional coverage you can purchase that will increase the overall death benefit in the event that death or loss of limb occurs as a result to an accident.
-Typically these policies are not recommended unless you are exposed high risk situations or you are unable to get coverage under more traditional forms of life insurance.
+An accidental death and dismemberment (AD&D) rider is an optional additional coverage you can purchase that will increase the overall death benefit if death or loss of limb occurs as the result of an accident.
+Typically, these policies are not recommended unless you are exposed to high-risk situations or you are unable to get coverage through more traditional forms of life insurance.

-Adverse selection is when demand for insurance has a correlation to the the amount of risk involved.
-During underwriting, your application with the questions are reviewed and if there are higher risk activities or behaviors that were indicated on the application, the premium is increased accordingly in order to prevent the insurance company from obtaining a loss.
+Adverse selection is when the demand for insurance has a correlation to the amount of risk involved.
+Your application is reviewed during underwriting, and if high-risk activities or behaviors are indicated on the application, the premium is increased accordingly, to prevent the insurance company from incurring a loss.

 Annual Renewable Term Life Insurance

-This is a level term policy that lasts only one year and renews every year with a higher premium.
-Annual Renewable Term is the life insurance foundation inside a Universal Life policy in many cases, causing premiums to steadily increase to cover the cost of insurance.
+This is a level term policy that lasts only 1 year and renews every year with a higher premium.
+Annual renewable term is the life insurance foundation in a universal life policy in many cases, which causes premiums to steadily increase to cover the cost of insurance.

 Attending Physician Statement (APS)

 This is a summary of your medical history that is requested by life insurance underwriters as part of the underwriting process.
-As these can be expensive for the insurer, they are not always requested unless there are some less than positive results on your paramedical exam.
-Attending Physician Statement (APS) can slow down the underwriting process as it can take weeks for the insurance company to receive it from the requested doctor.
+These can be expensive for the insurer, so they are not always requested unless there are some less-than-positive results on your paramedical exam.
+Requesting an attending physician statement can slow down the underwriting process, as it can take weeks for the insurance company to receive an APS from the physician.

-A small hobby or venture.
-Hobbies can have a negative impact on life insurance premiums, like skydiving or racing.
-The more exposure to risk you have, the higher the rate for life insurance will be.
+An avocation is a hobby or a minor occupation.
+Some, like skydiving or racing, can have a negative impact on life insurance premiums.
+The more exposure to risk you have, the higher your rate for life insurance will be.

-In life insurance, the beneficiary is the one who receives the death benefit for the life insurance policy in the event of your death.
-This can be an individual, an organization, or even charities you support.
-You may also have multiple beneficiaries who share in the death benefit based on your assignment of benefit percentage.
+In life insurance, a beneficiary is the one who receives the death benefit of the life insurance policy when the insured person dies.
+This can be an individual or an organization, including a charity.
+There can be multiple beneficiaries who share in the death benefit based on the assignment of benefit percentages.

 Cash Surrender Value